Lightning-AI/pytorch-lightning/docs/source/tpu.rst

 6. Then set up your LightningModule as normal.

-7. TPUs require a DataSampler.
-That means you should change your DataLoader code as follows
+7. TPUs require a DistributedSampler.
+That means you should change your train_dataloader (and val, train) code as follows

 .. code-block:: python